Wolfyxon/3ds-web-stuff/README.md

 # 3DS web stuff
 A work-in-progress collection of games and other stuff made specifically for the Nintendo 3DS web browser.
+Does not require modding or installing additional software.

 **Available at:**
 https://wolfyxon.github.io/3ds-web-stuff